iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/PAFF_iM.md

 ### Post
 **PAFF-Official**<br>
-> For the newest fall catalog, 9Tan Design has invited Node 08's popular diva PAFF for a collaboration!
+\> For the newest fall catalog, 9Tan Design has invited Node 08's popular diva PAFF for a collaboration!
 The latest fashion mixed with avant\-garde elements creates a colorful and unique autumn listing. <br>
 > Available on both physical and virtual storefronts!
-Dress\-switch now and experience the latest fashion!<br>
+Dress\-switch now and experience the latest fashion!

 PAFF and 9Tan Design's collab autumn clothes are now available\~ This time, PAFF also performs the sponsored theme "Fireflies", please don't forget to listen!

 ![p0901.png](./attachments/p0901.png)